 I feel pain, most of which isn’t mine.
 I am surrounded by family, friends, strangers, nature, and even objects that hold in memories like a capsule.
 All of it is alive, teeming with an energy.
 The energy is not necessarily either happy or sad, but there is a longing, always a longing.
 I suppose that’s what keeps us alive, though.
 Our wants and needs, goals and desires.
 However large or small.
 A glass of water or a job promotion.
 Everything alive feels something because they want or need something.

-August Blair is the founder of Survival is a Talent.
-She is a freelance writer, blogger, and social media manager.
+August Pfizenmayer is the founder of Survival is a Talent.
+She is a freelance writer, blogger, and student.
+She studies creative writing, specializing in poetry and creative nonfiction.
 She loves reading, sweets, and warm weather.
-A story about her life with a mental illness has been published in the next volume of The i’Mpossible Project.
-It is available for pre-order and will be in stores November 2017.
-You can connect with her on LinkedIn, Twitter, Instagram, and Facebook.
+You can connect with her on Twitter, Pinterest, and Facebook.